Baldassarre Capra

 Baldassarre Capra (Milan, 1580 − Milan, 8 May 1626) was an Italian scientist who disputed Galileo Galilei's claim to priority of the discovery of Kepler's Supernova and also claimed to have invented the proportional compass, accusing Galileo of plagiarism.

 Early life

-The son of count Marco Aurelio Capra and Ippolita Dalla Croce, Baldassarre came from a family of the ancient nobility but somewhat reduced circumstances.
+The son of count Marco Aurelio Capra and Ippolita Dalla Croce, Baldassarre came from a family of the ancient nobility but with reduced circumstances.
 His father was an amateur doctor, and in 1594 he moved to Padua with his son so that he could study medicine, astronomy and mathematics.
 To support them, Marco Aurelio gave fencing lessons.
 One of his students was Galileo himself, introduced by their mutual acquaintance Giacomo Alvise Cornaro.

 Kepler's Supernova

-In Padua Capra met Simon Mayr, an astronomer who was a pupil of Tycho Brahe, with whom he studied mathematics.
-On 10 October 1604, together Mayr, Capra observed a new star (now known as Kepler's supernova) which had been seen for the first time by the friar Ilario Altobelli, who had written to Galileo about his important discovery.
+In Padua, Capra met Simon Mayr, an astronomer who was a pupil of Tycho Brahe, with whom he studied mathematics.
+On 10 October 1604, together with Mayr, Capra observed a new star (now known as Kepler's supernova) which had been first seen by the friar Ilario Altobelli, who had written to Galileo about his important discovery.